 Climb, Kayak and Carousel-Ride in Brooklyn Bridge Park

 Located near Brooklyn Heights, the enormous Brooklyn Bridge Park offers all sorts of athletic activities from rock climbing, roller skating, kayaking and more.
 There are basketball and handball courts, multiple playgrounds and even a seasonal pop-up pool.
 The little ones will love the historic Jane’s Carousel.

 There is no lack of things to do at night in NYC.
 In fact, even to locals, the options can be overwhelming.
+Many of the items in other sections of this post are also great night options, such as riding the Staten Island Ferry (free), walking across the Brooklyn Bridge (free), visiting the 9/11 Memorial (free) or walking the High Line (free).
 Our Top 10 Things to Do in New York City at Night post offers suggestions of not just what to do, but the best places to do it.
-Below are just a few examples of the many things to do at night in the city that never sleeps.
+Below are just a few more examples of the many things to do at night in the city that never sleeps.

 An unforgettable way to spend an evening in New York City is to see a Broadway show or play.
 You don’t have to pay full price for tickets if you are flexible with your choice of shows.
 Read our post on how to get discount Broadway tickets.
 If Broadway or Off-Broadway isn’t your thing, how about a live comedy show?

 Seeing specific parts of New York City at night with a guide to point out things you might not have otherwise noticed can make for a great and inexpensive way to spend an evening.
 Our pay-what-you-wish night tours cover several different neighborhoods, each beautiful at night in its own way.
 We have a Midtown Manhattan Night Tour, 911 Memorial and Brooklyn Bridge Night Tour, Ghost Tours and a Dark Side of the High Line Tour.